IBMStreams/streamsx.kafka/README.md

 **NOTE 2:** Tests will run using the local domain specified by the STREAMS_DOMAIN_ID env var.
 All tests run in Distributed mode.

+## Samples

+Each sample contains a build.gradle file.
+The samples can be built/compiled by running `gradle build` from the sample directory.